Information Before You Order NSCAW

 NSCAW General Release: these data are available to most researchers and requires submission of the NDACAN Terms of Use Agreement.

-NSCAW Restricted Release: Researchers must apply to receive the NSCAW Restricted data by providing completed forms and other documents as described on the web page for requesting the NSCAW Restricted data.
+NSCAW Restricted Release: Researchers must apply to receive the NSCAW Restricted data by providing completed forms and other documents required for a Restricted Data License.
 One requirement to obtain these data is that you be a researcher at an organization with an Institutional Review Board/Human Subjects Review Committee (IRB) that is registered with the U.S. Office for Human Research Protections (OHRP).
 The OHRP certifies institutions whose IRBs have met certain procedural criteria.
-NDACAN will handle on a case-by-case basis any requests by researchers from organizations without IRBs registered with OHRP.
-NDACAN will have full discretion in deciding whether a researcher meets eligibility criteria.
+Researchers from organizations without IRBs registered with OHRP must employ the services of a commercial IRB that is registered with OHRP.

 Please note: employees at child welfare agencies are not presently eligible to obtain any version of the NSCAW data.